uselagoon/lagoon/TESTS.md

 For these tests we use the exact same ansible scripts like the local or the automated testing, we just push to an actual Github Repo https://github.com/amazeeio-ci-testing and send webhooks to the webhook-handler that are running OpenShift.

+The tests are defined in `Jenkinsfile.testing-develop` and `Jenkinsfile.testing-master`.
+They get their testing infrastructure (endpoints, etc.) from a docker-compose.yaml file within the `tests` folder.

 Beside of that it's exactly the same.

 The tests can be found here: